stellar/stellar-protocol/core/cap-concurrent-txs.md

 the next ledger, or `txTOO_EARLY` if its `minLedger` is greater than the next ledger.

-A transaction submitted with a `seqNum` of zero that does satisfy the `ledgerBounds` requirements, but whose hash is included in the last ledgers transaction set, is rejected with `TransactionResultCode` `txDUPLICATE`.
+A transaction submitted with a `seqNum` of zero that satisfies the `ledgerBounds` requirements, but whose hash is included in the last ledgers transaction set, is rejected with `TransactionResultCode` `txDUPLICATE`.

-This proposal introduces a new `TransactionResultCode` `txDUPLICATE`.
+This proposal introduces a new `TransactionResultCode` `txDUPLICATE` that is used whenever a transaction is submitted a subsequent time after it has been included in a past ledger, and no other condition makes the transaction invalid.

 ## Design Rationale